Shlokkushwaha/sql-superstore-analysis/README.md

 # SQL Superstore Data Analysis

 ## Project Overview
 This project focuses on performing SQL-based data analysis on the Superstore dataset using MySQL.
-The assignment includes data exploration, filtering, aggregation, business-related queries, and data validation techniques.

----

 ## Objective
 Analyze sales data using SQL with: